agilepro/software-craftsmanship/docs/Error Handling/catch-base-exception.md

 While it is rare, there are times when the catch block will do something specific to the kind of exception received.
 If this is the case, then it is critical that the exact specific exception type is detected, before responding.

 Example: If you are using the Java method to convert a string to a number, it will throw an exception if the format is not correct.
-Quite often the method trying to do the convert doesn’t know whether it is a number either, so the only convenient way to know is to catch the exception if it is thrown.
+Quite often the method trying to do the convert doesn't know whether it is a number either, so the only convenient way to know is to catch the exception if it is thrown.
 For this, you absolutely must catch NumberFormatException so that your code is only responding to that specific situation.
 Often the response is to return a default value instead of the converted string.

 In the above example, if you catch all exceptions and return the default, you might be doing this on an OutOfMemory exception.
 Returning a default value because of an OutOfMemory error is a very bad idea.